Module Dependencies Overview

 - The same module

-- Globally installed modules (your discovery paths)
+- Globally installed user command modules under

-- Modules declared directly in that module's
+~/.invowk/cmds/ - Modules declared directly in that module's

 requireslist